NHSDigital/IOPS-FHIR-Simplifier-Backup/Pathology/backup/guides/Copy-of--FHIR-Implementation-Guide-Template-2.0/Home/Examples/All-Examples/R4-Examples/ServiceRequest-Snippets.page.md

 ---
 topic: R4SnippetsServiceRequest
 ---
-### PATH-R4-18: R4 ServiceRequest Snippets
+### PATH-R4-18: R4 UKCore-ServiceRequest-Lab Snippets
-An example of how each supported <code>ServiceRequest</code> data element may be populated is provided below.
+An example of how each supported <code>UKCore-ServiceRequest-Lab</code> data element may be populated is provided below.
 Please note that the examples are provided to illustrate individual data element usage; the full set of data elements may not necessarily be consistent with one another or illustrate a single, complete clinical scenario.

 Refer to the {{pagelink: R4ServiceRequest}} profile definition for a detailed description of the supported data elements.